AndPuk/Data-Analyst-Portfolio/1-Payment-Monetization-Analyst-Project-Olist-Freight-Values/3-Solution.md

 b) After freight value reaches 25% of the overall product price it starts to negatively affect sales;

-Freight values positively correlate with prices;
+c) Freight values positively correlate with prices;

-Over time overall freight values increase followed by the number of orders, while prices decrease;
+d) Over time overall freight values increase followed by the number of orders, while prices decrease;

-20% of product categories generate 80% of revenue;
+e) 20% of product categories generate 80% of revenue;

-Out of the 20% most revenue-generating product categories office furniture has the highest average freight value;
+f) Out of the 20% most revenue-generating product categories office furniture has the highest average freight value;

-Over time the 20% of most revenue-generating product category's freight values increase;
+g) Over time the 20% of most revenue-generating product category's freight values increase;

-Out of the 20% of most revenue-generating product categories lowest average freight values generate the highest number of orders;
+h) Out of the 20% of most revenue-generating product categories lowest average freight values generate the highest number of orders;

-Geographical location has an impact on sales: the highest average freight value by customer & seller states have the lowest number of orders.
+i) Geographical location has an impact on sales: the highest average freight value by customer & seller states have the lowest number of orders.

 7. Conclusion